The Impact of Antioxidants and Oxidative Stress on Sperm Quality

 2) Patients who are having trouble with certain fertility risk factors, such as smoking cessation, to see if there is some objective evidence that this risk factor is causing on-going problems with fertility potential.

-3) Evaluation for the presence of male factor problems in men with normal semen parameters, since elevated levels of oxidative stress is often associated with decreased fertility potential.
+3) Evaluation for the presence of male factor problems in men with normal semen parameters, since elevated levels of oxidative stress are often associated with decreased fertility potential.
 For example, a man who has been unable to conceive for a year who has normal semen parameters but smokes cigarettes.
 An elevated level of oxidative stress may be an indicator that male factor issues may be contributing to their inability to conceive despite normal semen parameters.
 This man may benefit from smoking cessation and/or antioxidant supplements.

 4) A man with persistent pyospermia that is resistant to treatment, since pyospermia can be associated with increased oxidative stress on sperm.
 The presence or absence of elevated oxidative stress could potentially provide information about whether the sperm are still experiencing oxidative stress despite antioxidant therapy, in which case sperm wash and IUI may be helpful.